Aide financière

 What information will the Financial Aid Committee need if I am divorced, separated, or do not live with my child's other parent?

-SSS calculates each household's ability to pay and College Prep makes an award based on the combined determination of both households.
+Clarity calculates each household's ability to pay and College Prep makes an award based on the combined determination of both households.

 What if my child’s non-custodial parent is not willing to complete a financial aid application?

+Financial aid is determined by each parent's ability to pay, not their willingness.
 If the non-custodial parent has little or no contact with their child for a significant period of time, and provides little to no financial support, the requirement may be waived at the discretion of the Financial Aid Committee.
 In such cases, College Prep requires a written statement from a non-family member (such as a family lawyer, clergy person, social worker, or school official) who is aware of the family situation in a professional capacity.
 If the non-custodial parent is providing financial support and/or is in contact with their child, College Prep requires their participation.
-Financial aid is determined by each parent's ability to pay, not their willingness.

 I’m a stay-at-home parent and do not work outside the home.
 Will my family still be considered for financial aid?